 What tests does my cat need prior to treatment?

-A current blood chemistry profile, blood pressure, and a urinalysis with specific gravity by refractometer are needed.
+A current blood chemistry profile and blood pressure are needed.
 The blood chemistry must include a T4 or T4 and Free T4 (for borderline cases) which is run at a reference (outside) lab.
 This result typically takes about two days.
-Most practices will run the urinalysis in house.
 If your veterinarian has referred to us before, he or she is already very familiar with these requirements.
 And if your veterinarian is the one referring your cat, it is 99% likely that these tests have already been completed.

 My cat is indoor only and has not been vaccinated in many years.
 Do you require any vaccinations?

 We do not require vaccinations for hyperthyroid cats undergoing radio iodine treatment, but we do recommend having your pet up to date on their Rabies and FVRCP vaccines for optimum protection.

 My cat has abnormal liver values on blood chemistry.
 Should she go to an internist before radioactive iodine treatment?

 Hyperthyroidism as it progresses causes the liver to be overworked and become damaged.
 Additionally, 20% of patients who have received methimazole become sick and have rising liver enzymes.
 Most elevated liver enzymes are associated with the rise in thyroid hormones, and go back to normal after radio-iodine treatment.
 It is uncommon in hyperthyroid patients to have primary liver disease.
 Separating primary and secondary liver disease is extremely difficult.
 The odds favor curing the hyperthyroidism and having both diseases resolve.
 If a primary liver problem remains, it should be worked up as a separate, underlying disease.